Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 ### **`&gb` namelist variables**

+`intdiel` (Default = 1.0)
+:   Define Internal dielectric constant without use external *.mdin file

+`igb` (Default = 5)
+:   Generalized Born method to use (seeSection 4).
+Allowed values are 1, 2, 5, 7 and 8

+    !!! note
+        All models are now available with both `mmpbsa_py_energy` and `sander`

+`saltcon` (Default = 0.0)
+:   Salt concentration in Molarity.

+`surfoff` (Default 0.0)
+:   Offset to correct (by addition) the value of the non-polar contribution to the solvation free energy term

+`surften` (Default = 0.0072)
+:   Surface tension value.
+Units in kcal/mol/Å^2^

+`molsurf` (Default 0)
+:   Define the algorithm to calculate the surface area for the nonpolar solvation termWhen

+    * 0: LCPO (Linear Combination of Pairwise Overlaps)
+    * 1: molsurf algorithm

+`probe` (Default = 1.4)
+:   Radius of the probe molecule (supposed to be the size of a solvent molecule), in Angstroms, to use when
+    determining the molecular surface.

+    !!! note
+        only applicable when `molsurf` is set to 1

+`msoffset` (Default = 0)
+:   Offset to apply to the individual atomic radii in the system when calculating the `molsurf` surface.
+See the
+    description of the `molsurf` action command in [cpptraj][4].

 `ifqnt` (Default = 0)
 :   Specifies whether a part of the system is treated with quantum mechanics.

+    * 0: Potential function is strictly classical
     * 1: Use QM/MM
-    * 0: Potential function is strictly classical

     !!! note
         This functionality requires `sander`

-`igb` (Default = 5)
-:   Generalized Born method to use (seeSection 4).
-Allowed values are 1, 2, 5, 7 and 8

-    !!! note
-        All models are now available with both `mmpbsa_py_energy` and `sander`

 `qm_residues`
 :   Complex residues to treat with quantum mechanics.
 All residues treated with quantum mechanics in the complex